tkr22777/shobdo/application/shobdo-app/Readme.md

 Notice:
 =======

-The service is in dev mode.
+The service is now beta.
 Cool!
 If you want to contribute, follow along.

 Install Java8 SDK.